Most Common Challenges in Product Data Onboarding, And How to Overcome Them: Bluemeteor

 - Find a platform that is easily learnable by end-users.
 It must support modules that give your teams access to the information they need, in the format that they need it.

-The journey of creating a great customer experience starts, not from search, not from website visits, but from the first touchpoint where you receive product information.
+The journey of creating a great customer experience starts from the first touchpoint where you receive product data.
+Not from search, not from website visits.
 Setting the process right at this stage ensures a solid foundation for a better product experience and also, better customer experience.